-WHAT ABOUT PRACTICES?
+WHEN AND WHERE ARE PRACTICES?
 A parent volunteer will coach your child’s team (if you volunteer to coach, you get to set the practice times and locations!).
 The coach will contact you regarding practice times and locations.
 Soccer is a team sport, and it is important for players to attend practices regularly.

 ARE THERE ADDITIONAL TRAINING OPPORTUNITIES FOR MY CHILD?
 SNSA offers our Player Technical Training program (PTT), free to all registered players in the U5-U12 age divisions.
-PTT consists of four weekly training sessions conducted by the training staff of the Heat FC, SNSA’s competitive soccer program.
-Check our website at www.snsasoccer.com for more information about PTT.
-We also offer a HeatFC Sparks Academy training camp (U6-U10 divisions and goalkeepers) at an additional cost for players that may be interested in playing competitive soccer in the future.
+We also offer Goalkeeper training for players in the U9-U14 age divisions.
+PTT and Goalkeeper training consist of four weekly training sessions under the direction of the training staff of the Heat FC, SNSA’s competitive soccer program.
+Check out our PTT page for more information about the PTT program.
+SNSA partners offer off-season camps (during winter break, spring break and summer break) at an additional cost for players that may be interested in additional soccer training.

 WHAT ABOUT PLAYING TIME?
 By rule, players should play a minimum of half the game minutes in regular season games.
 Coaches may reduce a player's playing time (with prior approval of the league) as a disciplinary measure if necessary, including a reduction in the playing time of a player that habitually misses practice.
 The minimum playing time rule does not apply during tournament play.